Sunday Beer Liquor Laws

 Alcohol was once completely outlawed in the prohibition era, and it remained that way for countless years.

-Although beer is now legal across the United States, there are many so-called “dry counties” where alcohol is still illegal.
+Although beer is now legal across the United States, there are many so-called “dry counties” where alcohol is still illegal under beer liquor laws.

-The interesting thing about the United States is that laws and regulations can vary drastically from state to state – especially when it comes to alcohol.
+The interesting thing about the United States is that laws and regulations can vary drastically from state to state – especially when it comes to alcohol, beer liquor laws.

 If you want proof of this, just check out some of the more “colorful” liquor laws across the bible belt (and other US states)…